AmarDange/Brain-Refreshment-Game/README.md

 After entering game opting, User input is validated to enter name.(docs/first_feature_1.PNG)

 2. The user is called by their name and welcomed to the game.
 Two menu options are provided, to either play the game or no. This menu driven interactivity has a clear message requesting input from the user on how they want to proceed.
+User input is validated so that either "yes" or "no" is accepted.

 ![Second feature](docs/first_feature_2.PNG)